captn3m0/codechef/README.md

 ## License

-All code is licensed under MIT.
+Licensed under the WTFPL License.
+See LICENSE file for details.

 Problems are copyright CodeChef.